pedrocamponez/sweater-weather-app/README.md

-# Getting Started with Create React App
+# React Sweater Weather App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This app was developed in order to get the current weather and forecast for every city in Brazil.
+It has three components: the search, current weather and forecast.

+Everything was styled using CSS.

 ## Available Scripts

-In the project directory, you can run:
+After cloning the repository, you can run

 ### `npm start`